Unprecedented (miniseries)

-Unprecedented is a 2022 American-British documentary television miniseries revolving around the 2020 US presidential election, which premiered on July 10, 2022, on Discovery+.
+Unprecedented is a 2022 American-British documentary television miniseries revolving around the 2020 United States presidential election, which premiered on July 10, 2022, on Discovery+.

 Plot

 The documentary series includes previously unreleased footage of the Trump family on the campaign trail and their reactions to the outcome of the election.
 The Trumps did not request contractual right of control.
 It is said to offer intimate and unprecedented interviews with Trump, his family and others who were in the White House.
 The documentary series follows the last months of the presidency of Donald Trump.
 The series is shown in three parts and features interviews with President Donald Trump, Ivanka Trump, Donald Trump Jr., Jared Kushner, Eric Trump, and Vice President Mike Pence.
 Footage was recorded at the White House, at Trump's Mar-a-Lago residence, and events of the Trump's presidential re-election campaign.

 The events of the attack on the United States Capitol on January 6, 2021, from the White House were filmed by Holder.

 According to Holder, the idea behind the film was to find out who the Trumps were by way of the re-election campaign, and it ended up documenting the family’s “Succession-type vibe”.